binance-chain/docs-site/docs/memo-validation.md

 ### Enable-memo-checker

-This transaction is aimed to ensure that the transfer transactions to this address have valid memo of all digits.
+This transaction is aimed to aimed to enable transfer memo checker scripts.

 Example on testnet: